-With the Google My Business API, you can create a platform for your merchants to manage their business on Google.
+With the Business Profile APIs, you can create a platform for your merchants to manage their business on Google.
 On your platform, you can allow your partners to search for listings that match their business's name, address, and phone data.
 They can establish ownership of a location, as well as accurately place the business's physical location by latitude and longitude.

 Before you begin

-Before you use the Google My Business API, you need to register your application and obtain OAuth 2.0 credentials.
-For details on how to get started with the Google My Business API, see Basic setup.
+Before you use the Business Profile APIs, you need to register your application and obtain OAuth 2.0 credentials.
+For details on how to get started with the Business Profile APIs, see Basic setup.

 How to work with address data

-To work with address and geolocation data on your platform, you may use two different sets of APIs and resources: the Google My Business API and the Maps API.
+To work with address and geolocation data on your platform, you may use two different sets of APIs and resources: the Business Profile APIs and the Maps API.

 GoogleLocations API lets

-Business.
-If not, it allows the merchant to immediately request access to it.
+Business Profile.
+If not, it allows the merchant to immediately request

 represents the physical address of a business.